54skyxenon/54skyxenon.github.io/content/blog/yugioh.md

 ---
 title: "Returning to Yu-Gi-Oh"
-date: 2022-03-29
+date: 2022-04-27
 draft: false
 ---

 **<i>Last modified on: 2022-04-17</i>**

-I got back into Yu-Gi-Oh! recently with the iOS release of Master Duel and have built two very different decks for competitive play.
-The best tier I've made it to is Platinum V.
+I got back into Yu-Gi-Oh! recently with the iOS release of Master Duel and have built two different decks for competitive play.
+The highest tier I've made it to as of this writing is Platinum IV.

 ## D/D/D